nasa/cumulus/docs/deployment/postgres-database-deployment.md

 }
 ```

-- `database` -- the postgres database used by the configured user
+- `database` -- the PostgreSQL database used by the configured user
 - `dbClusterIdentifier` -- the value set by the  `cluster_identifier` variable in the terraform module
 - `engine` -- the Aurora/RDS database engine
 - `host` -- the RDS service host for the database in the form (dbClusterIdentifier)-(AWS ID string).(region).rds.amazonaws.com